Hazard and operability study: HAZOP team

 In earlier publications it was suggested that the study leader could also be the recorder but separate roles are now generally recommended.

 The use of computers and projector screens enhances the recording of meeting minutes (the team can see what is minuted and ensure that it is accurate), the display of P&IDs for the team to review, the provision of supplemental documented information to the team and the logging of non-HAZOP issues that may arise during the review, e.g., drawing/document corrections and clarifications.
 Specialist software is now available from several suppliers to support the recording of meeting minutes and tracking the completion of recommended actions.

+Machinery

+A machinery operability study takes a simpler approach to defining "nodes" by assessing the machine in all lifecycle stages (assembly, operation, maintenance, dismantling) and the corresponding stage operations (SOP. task list, operator movements, etc.) to identify hazards: hot parts, moving parts, and sharp edges.